 2 cups raspberries (or a berry mix, you can use fresh or frozen)

 2-3 tbsp maple syrup (depending on how sweet you like it)

-- In a pot, heat the raspberries, chia seeds, maple syrup and water.
-Simmer for about 10 minutes until the raspberries are broken down (yet still lightly chunky).
+- In a pot, heat the raspberries, chia seeds and maple syrup.
+If the mixture is too thick, add a splash of water.
+Let the jam simmer for about 10 minutes with occasional stirring.
 The chia seeds will thicken up the jam during the cooking process but even more when storing it.

 - Let the jam cool and then transfer into a jar.
-Store in the fridge for up to two weeks.
+Store in the fridge for up to 5 days.

 - Congratulations, you made your very own delicious & nutritious jam, ladies and gentlemen!
 Add this to your morning porridge, granola bowl or enjoy on baked goodies and toasted slices of bread along with – you guessed it – peanut butter!
 You won’t regret (this is a promise). ♥